 Natural approaches to healing are getting extra attention right now, as people try hard to stay out of doctors’ offices if they can.
 After all, if you don’t have COVID-19, you don’t want to go anywhere other people might have it and give it to you.
 Some readers have been asking about elderberry extract (Sambucus nigra or Sambucus canadensis) to help treat the flu.
-Here is what one member of this community reports.
+Here are reports from a few members of the community.

 Elderberry Extract for Influenza: